 Allergic Rhinitis: This condition occurs when the body's immune system over-responds to specific, non-infectious particles such as plant pollens, molds, dust mites, animal hair, industrial chemicals (including tobacco smoke), foods, medicines, and insect venom.
 During an allergic attack, antibodies, primarily immunoglobin E (IgE), attach to mast cells (cells that release histamine) in the lungs, skin, and mucous membranes.
 Once IgE connects with the mast cells, a number of chemicals are released.
 One of the chemicals, histamine, opens the blood vessels and causes skin redness and swollen membranes.
 When this occurs in the nose, sneezing and congestion are the result.

 Seasonal allergic rhinitis or hayfever occurs in late summer or spring.
-Hypersensitivity to ragweed, not hay, is the primary cause of seasonal allergic rhinitis in 75 percent of all Americans who suffer from this seasonal disorder.
+People with sensitivity to tree pollen have symptoms in late March or early April, commonly known as spring allergies; an allergic reaction to mold spores occurs in October and November as a consequence of falling leaves, which is commonly known as fall allergies.
 People with sensitivity to tree pollen have symptoms in late March or early April; an allergic reaction to mold spores occurs in October and November as a consequence of falling leaves.

 Perennial allergic rhinitis occurs year-round and can result from sensitivity to pet hair, mold on wallpaper, houseplants, carpeting, and upholstery.
 Some studies suggest that air pollution such as automobile engine emissions can aggravate allergic rhinitis.
 Although bacteria is not the cause of allergic rhinitis, one medical study found a significant number of the bacteria Staphylococcus aureus in the nasal passages of patients with year-round allergic rhinitis, concluding that the allergic condition may lead to higher bacterial levels, thereby creating a condition that worsens the allergies.